 Sober living homes are community spaces, often run by the residents themselves, they are not places where violence and aggression should be tolerated.
 In many sober homes any form of violence could be grounds for expulsion.

-Want to find out more about staying at the Step Up Inn sober living house for men?
+Want to find out more about staying at the Step Up Inn sober living house for women?
 Call: 866-933-7045 or email: louis@stepupinn.com.